 * 2017 March update: Chicago Cubs minor league prospect David Bote traveled to Houston with the big league team for the final two games of the Cubs spring training games.
 In the 7th inning video below, Bote ran far from his position to make a great play on an out-of-bounds ball hit near the stands.

 * 2017 June Update: Bote chosen [er, um, let's say, selected] to play in the Southern League All-Star game coming up in July!

 * 2016 August Update: Our BEL producer Darrell Birkey keeps tabs for us on the progress of David's career, so here's some great news: The Cubs name INF David Bote Minor League Player of the Month for August!
 Congratulations David!

 * 2015 Bote Update: Thanks to our Indiana listener Jerry Janowski for passing this along:

 South Bend Tribune: April 23, 2015

 SOUTH BEND – Not many can say they spent eight glorious days in Iowa.
 That’s just one of the things that makes David Bote (pronounced Boat-EE) special.

 The 6-foot-1, 185-pound jack-of-all-trades for the South Bend Cubs is a 22-year-old mature breath of fresh air in a locker room filled with dreams and expectations.
 Coming from the Denver area, Bote has played every position but catcher during his three-plus professional seasons.
 He brings five gloves to the ballpark every day – three infield, two outfield.
 He’s also been a designated hitter.
-"It keep you honest; keeps you focused," Bote said before Wednesday night’s 16-3 Cubs win over Lake County. more...
+"It keeps you honest; keeps you focused," Bote said before Wednesday night’s 16-3 Cubs win over Lake County. more...